The Teaching

 Read Psalm 82 out loud together, slowly.
 It is only eight verses.
 Read it twice if you need to.

-Then talk about verse 3-4 as a family: "Defend the weak and the fatherless; uphold the cause of the poor and the oppressed.
+Then talk about verses 3-4 as a family: "Defend the weak and the fatherless; uphold the cause of the poor and the oppressed.
 Rescue the weak and the needy."

 This is the Father's standard for authority.
 Not how much power you hold.
 Not how many people listen to you.
 But whether the weak and the vulnerable are safe in your care.